 For Ibaraki`s Prefectural Residents` Day (KENMIN NO HI, 県民の日)- Nov.
 13th- The Man Behind the Prefecture`s Mascot- Tokugawa Mitsukuni- AKA Mito Komon (and some special offers available to Ibaraki residents on their special day!)

 By Avi Landau

-November 13th in Kenmin no Hi- Ibaraki Prefecture Residents` Day- schools and kindergartens are out on that day- but special train-fares and discounts or free admission at numerous interesting venues make it easier to find a way to keep the you and family happily occupied- for little or no cost- see the listings below.
+November 13th in Kenmin no Hi – Ibaraki Prefecture Residents` Day.
+Schools and kindergartens are out for the occasion- which can mean headaches for parents who have to work – but special train-fares, discounts or even free admission at numerous interesting venues make it easier to find a way to keep you and the family happily occupied – for little or no cost- see the listings below.

-And for the occassion of our prefectural day I would to devote a few words about our ubiquitous mascot:
+And in honor of our prefectural day, I would to devote a few words to our ubiquitous prefectural mascot: